The Sony RX100 V is one of the most powerful compact cameras on the market.

 Example Time Lapses Shot with the RX100 V

-Now that you know how to download the app onto your camera and set it up to shoot your own time lapse, I thought it would be good to show you just how capable the little RX100 is with shooting time lapses in any situation you throw at it!
+Now that you know how to download the app onto your camera and set it up to shoot your time-lapse, I thought it would be good to show you just how capable the little RX100 V is with shooting time-lapses in any situation you throw at it!

 Time Lapses in the Compilation